 \subsubsection{High-redshift galaxy candidate selection}

-For our final sample, we first retained galaxies with a photometric redshift $z_{\mathrm{phot}}>8.5$ , a goodness of fit of $\chi^{2}_{\nu} \leq 10$, and at least $\Delta \chi^{2}\geq4$ between the goodness of fit of the primary redshift solution and secondary lower-redshift solution.
-In order to ensure a more robust final sample we then required a $\geq8\sigma$ detection in at least one of the F150W, F200W or F277W filters.
-We also required a non-detection ($\leq 2\sigma$) in any of the F090W, F115W and \textit{HST} ACS imaging filters that were available for a given dataset.
+To select our final sample, we first retained galaxies with a photometric redshift $z_{\mathrm{phot}}>8.5$ , a goodness of fit of $\chi^{2}_{\nu} \leq 10$, and at least $\Delta \chi^{2}\geq4$ between the goodness of fit of the primary redshift solution and secondary lower-redshift solution.
+To ensure a more robust final sample, we then required a detection of $\geq8\sigma$ in at least one of the F150W, F200W, or F277W filters.
+We also required a non-detection ($\leq 2\sigma$) in any of the F090W, F115W and \textit{HST} ACS imaging filters that were available for a given data set.
 In practice, the $\leq 2\sigma$ in F115W criterion restricts our sample to galaxies with $z_{\mathrm{phot}} \geq 9$.
 Where there was a lack of F115W imaging, we added a further criterion, whereby we required either a ($\leq 2\sigma$) non-detection in F150W, or at least a factor of two increase in flux between F150W and F200W.
 This last criterion confined us to redshifts $z\gtrsim11.5$ for those datasets, but mitigated any potential contamination arising from F090W-F150W dropouts that have highly uncertain photometric redshifts.
-For each candidate, additional checks were performed using the photometric-redshift code \texttt{EAZY} \citep{brammer2008} as described in \citet{mcleod2023}.
+For each candidate, additional checks were performed using the photometric redshift code \texttt{EAZY} \citep{brammer2008} as described in \citet{mcleod2024}.